 Charles Sturt University (CSU) alumni Zoe Lamont is changing lives.
 As the CEO and founder of 10thousandgirl, a social enterprise financial literacy program for women, Zoe has empowered thousands of women.

 Since graduating from CSU with her communication degree, Zoe has been involved in a number of social impact programs including Future Map, a financial wellbeing program for the workplace.

-Zoe regularly appears in the Australian media speaking on the importance of planning and financial literacy, completed a fellowship for the School for Social Entrepreneurs, was an ambassador for MoneySmart Week and received MoneySmart Awards in 2012 and 2013 for outstanding innovation and effective financial literacy approaches for women through 10thousandgirl and Future Map.
+Zoe regularly appears in the Australian media speaking on the importance of planning and financial literacy.
+She completed a fellowship for the School for Social Entrepreneurs and was an ambassador for MoneySmart Week.
+Furthermore, in 2012 and 2013 Zoe received MoneySmart Awards for outstanding innovation and effective financial literacy approaches for women through 10thousandgirl and Future Map.